 - 1. The University and BGSU-FA agree that they shall not discriminate nor tolerate discrimination against any Bargaining Unit Faculty Member in matters of wages, hours, terms and other conditions of employment on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity and expression, ancestry, veteran status, military status, disability, marital status, political affiliation or any other characteristics protected by Federal or Ohio Law. - 2.
 The University agrees that it shall not discriminate against any BUFM because of membership in or activity on behalf of the BGSU-FA. - 3.
 The University and BGSU-FA shall not tolerate any form of harassment based on sex, race, or any other category listed in Section 1. - 4.
-Any BUFM charged with discrimination or harassment by the University is entitled to due process through the discipline procedure (Article 12). - 5.
-Any BUFM who believes he or she has been discriminated against or harassed on the basis of categories covered by the BGSU Office of Equity and Diversity (OED) may seek relief through procedures and policies implemented by the OED before seeking relief through (and without waiving the right to file) a grievance under the terms of this Agreement.
-The time from the date of initiation of the OED process until its completion shall not be counted in calculating the timelines set forth in Article 13.
-Nothing in this Article shall preclude any BUFM from protecting his or her rights to be free from unlawful discrimination pursuant to any state or federal law which addresses discrimination, directly, and without resort to the Grievance and Arbitration Procedures contained in this Agreement. - 6.
-During the term of this Agreement, both Parties agree to make the language of this collective bargaining agreement gender neutral.
+If in the process of a formal investigation of alleged misconduct by a BUFM, the University Investigator wants to interview the BUFM about the allegations, the following procedures shall be followed: - 4.1.
+The BUFM shall be notified in writing of their alleged conduct prior to the interview.
+The written notification shall include: - 4.1.1.
+A general description of the alleged violation that makes a good faith effort to balance the investigatory interests of the University with the BUFM's interest in understanding the nature of the allegation, with the Investigator retaining sole discretion in making this determination; - 4.1.2.
+Reference to the University policy that allegedly was violated; and - 4.1.3.
+The right of the BUFM to be accompanied by a BGSU-FA representative at the interview because the matters discussed in the interview could result in disciplinary action. - 4.2.
+The Investigator shall notify the Provost (or designee) with the details in Section 4.1 above, who shall make a good faith effort to notify the BGSU-FA Contract Administration and Grievance Officer in a timely fashion. - 5.
+Subsequent to the interview, the BUFM may submit any relevant material to the Investigator within five (5) business days. - 6.
+Any BUFM charged with discrimination or harassment by the University is entitled to due process through the discipline procedure (Article 12). - 7.
+BUFMs who believe they have been discriminated against or harassed on the basis of categories covered by the BGSU Office of Human Resources (OHR) may seek relief through procedures and policies implemented by the OHR before seeking relief through (and without waiving the right to file) a grievance under the terms of this Agreement.
+The time from the date of initiation of the OHR process until its completion shall not be counted in calculating the timelines set forth in Article 13.
+Nothing in this Article shall preclude BUFMs from protecting their rights to be free from unlawful discrimination pursuant to any state or federal law which addresses discrimination, directly, and without resort to the Grievance and Arbitration Procedures contained in this Agreement.